elusivecodes/FrostDateTime/README.md

 #### Subtract

-Subtract an duration from the DateTime.
+Subtract a duration from the date.

 - `duration` can be either a *DateInterval* object or a relative date string.